radiant-rstats/radiant.data/inst/app/tools/help/visualize.md

 ### Axis scale

 The relationship between variables depicted in a scatter plot may be non-linear.
-There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see _Data > Transform_) and easier to estimate using, for example, _Regression > Linear regression (OLS)`.
+There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see _Data > Transform_) and easier to estimate using, for example, _Model > Linear regression (OLS)`.
 Perhaps the most common data transformation applied to business data is the (natural) logarithm.
 To see if log transformation(s) may be appropriate for your data check the `Log X` and/or `Log Y` boxes.

 By default the scale of the Y-axis is the same across sub-plots when using `Facet row`.
 To allow the Y-axis to be specific to each sub-plot click the `Scale-y` check-box.